-3. COURT OBSERVATIONS: The VLP will arrange as many court observations as possible on such matters as domestic violence final protection from abuse hearings, evictions, FED’s, small claims, family law initial hearings, case management conferences, mediations, pretrial and final hearings and others.
+3. COURT OBSERVATIONS: The VLP will arrange as many court observations as possible on such matters as domestic violence final protection from abuse hearings, evictions, small claims, family law initial hearings, case management conferences, post judgement motions and others.
 ONGOING THROUGHOUT THE YEAR

 4. SUMMER LECTURE SERIES: PTLA staff attorneys and other area attorneys provide mini-trainings on a variety of legal topics ranging from family law, housing, public assistance, consumer issues, disability, children’s legal issues, migrant and Native American Indian law, pro bono work while in private practice and other topics.
 ONGOING THROUGHOUT THE SUMMER (efforts are also made throughout the school year to invite interns to any open staff training sessions)

 5. CASE REVIEW SESSIONS: Interns are invited to attend weekly staff case review sessions as we discuss certain case issues and how to proceed.
 Active participation in the discussions is encouraged.
 WEDNESDAY AFTERNOONS

 6. PROJECTS: Interns are encouraged to assist staff with various projects that would be useful to the intern, staff, client and/or project.
 Discussion and guidance is provided with emphasis on the student taking a substantial lead.
 ONGOING

 7. MEDIA & ADMINISTRATIVE RESPONSIBILITIES: Volunteers may be asked to assist staff with web and social media work, as well as various administrative tasks including data entry.
 ONGOING